tobyreid/tobyreid/README.md

 My name is [Toby](https://tobyreid.github.io) and i'm a software developer, ex-CTO, ex-Wildcat!
 BBS sysop and all round good guy 😄

-I've hacked away at the codeface professionally since 2004, and for fun since 1998 (this might be the other way around!)
+I've chipped away at the codeface professionally since 2004, and for fun since 1998 (this might be the other way around!)

 C# is my favourite hammer, but I'm converse in many other langauges including JavaScript, Java, Python, Visual Basic (.NET and 6) and many others....

-I'm a huge fan of .NET Core, Docker, NuxtJS, VueJS etc.
+I'm obviously a huge fan of .NET Core, Docker, NuxtJS, VueJS etc.

 I also get a thrill of making new tech work with old tech 😊